tomrsae/ronion/README.md

 - async-std = { version = "1.10.0", features = ["attributes"] }

 ## Installation
-- Can not install the program, as it is mainly a library.
+ROnion is first and foremost a library, therefore there is no way to install it.

+However, to use the library, ...

+Examples programs for Consumer, Relay and Index may be found in the "cmd" folder.

 ## Usage
-- Library can be used to create own versions of consumer, relays and index nodes.
+The ROnion library can be used to create your own versions of consumer, relays and index nodes.

+It provides the necessary data structures to create onion networks and securely and anonymously sending data over it.

 ## Running tests
 - To run this project's tests you need to use Rust's package manager 'cargo'.
-- Clone and cd into the project, then run the tests with the command:$ cargo test
+- ``git clone` and `cd` into the project, then run the tests using `cargo test`.

 ## Documentation
+Formal, accessible documentation is currently lacking and a point for future work.

+Documentation for the code can however be found in their corresponding source files.